pKyouka/PKyouka/README.md

 # Hi there I'm Using Wangsaff 👋

-Halo!
-Saya seorang developer website dan system administrator yang haus akan ilmu dan selalu ingin berkembang.
+>Hello!
+I am a website developer and system administrator who is hungry for knowledge and always looking to improve.

-Keahlian saya meliputi bahasa pemrograman seperti python, c, node.js, php, dan juga react.js serta sedang belajar di react.js.
-Saya terinspirasi oleh keinginan untuk membantu orang-orang yang ingin mengembangkan bisnisnya di bagian web development, dan saya yakin bahwa website development dan system administration adalah kunci untuk membangun masa depan internet yang lebih baik.
-Beberapa website yang sudah saya kembangkan telah digunakan oleh banyak orang, dan saya juga aktif berkontribusi dalam komunitas developer online.
-Saya selalu belajar hal baru dan mengikuti perkembangan terbaru di bidang ini.
+>My skills include programming languages like python, c, node.js, php, and also react.js and I am learning in react.js.
+I am inspired by the desire to help people who want to grow their business in web development, and I believe that website development and system administration are the keys to building a better internet future.
+Several websites that I have developed have been used by many people, and I also actively contribute to the online developer community.
+I am always learning new things and following the latest developments in this field.

 ![PKyouka's GitHub stats](https://github-readme-stats.vercel.app/api?username=PKyouka&show_icons=true&theme=dark)